Fermionic spinon theory of the hourglass spin excitation spectrum of the cuprates: Introduction

 We use the $\pi$-flux spin liquid theory for the underlying square lattice antiferromagnet \cite{AM88,Affleck-SU2,Fradkin88}.
 This has fermionic spinon excitations which carry spin $S=1/2$ and a dispersion with 2 massless Dirac nodes in the square lattice Brilloin zone.
 The spinons are coupled to an emergent SU(2) gauge field (the gauge SU(2) is distinct from, and commutes with, the spin rotation SU(2)).
 Fluctuations of the SU(2) gauge field in the insulator are expected to lead to confinement of the spinons into either the N\'eel state or the valence bond solid (VBS) state, but there is evidence for a deconfined critical state of the spinons between the N\'eel and VBS states \cite{NRSS89prl,Wang17,Fuzzy24}.
 The free spinon dynamic structure factor is reviewed in Section~\ref{sec:freespinons}, and this is in good correspondence with numerical studies of the N\'eel-VBS transition \cite{Becca18}.
+(Ref.~\cite{Becca18} employs a $\mathbb{Z}_2$ spin liquid for their numerics, but this spin liquid is closely connected to the SU(2) spin liquid \cite{Shackleton21}, and has a similar spinon spectrum.)
 The free spinon theory exhibits significant low energy spectral weight near momenta $(\pi, \pi)$, $(\pi, 0)$, and $(0,0)$; Ref.~\cite{BCS24} argued that SU(2) gauge fluctuations strongly suppress the spectral weight near momenta $(0,0)$ and $(\pi, 0)$.

 Resonant inelastic X-ray scattering (RIXS) experiments have investigated the high energy spin fluctuation spectrum in the cuprates \cite{Keimer11,Hayden19,Keimer25}.
 Ref.~\cite{SSZaanen} has noted that the broad continuum scattering between momenta $(0,0)$ and $(\pi,0)$ bear a strong resemblance to the continuum spectral weight in the frustrated square lattice antiferromagnet near the N\'eel-VBS transition \cite{Becca18}.
 The energy scales match well, and the main difference is that the insulating antiferromagnet has gapless spectral weight at $(\pi, 0)$, while the doped cuprate has little spectral weight below $\sim 200$ meV.
 This difference could be a consequence of the doped carriers, whose influence will be studied here.